Classic Inca Trail to Machu Picchu

 Today, the trail, which is located in the Historic Sanctuary of Machu Picchu, is considered one of the largest trekking trails in the world and is walked by thousands of tourists every year.

-Here are some tips that will help you make the most of your trip and avoid some of the most common pitfalls:
+Here are some tips to help you get the most out of your trip and avoid some inconveniences

 - Use trekking poles – Bring trekking poles or rent them from your tour company.
 You will need them.